Drilling through Hard Boards

-With additional text by Reinhard Jirgl, translated by Iain Galbraith
+With a Contribution by Reinhard Jirgl (translated by Iain Galbraith).

-It was Max Weber who famously described politics as 'a strong, slow drilling through hard boards with both passion and judgement'.
-Taking this as his starting point, Alexander Kluge examines in 133 stories the tools available to political actors in the hard struggle for power.
-Weber's driller is certainly a suitable figure to embody intelligent tenacity as a precondition for political change.
-But what is a hammer in the business of politics?
-What is a 'subtle touch'?
-Finally, all these questions lead to a single one: What is the 'political' in the first place?
+Max Weber famously described politics as ‘a strong, slow drilling through hard boards with both passion and judgement.’
+Taking this as his inspiration, Alexander Kluge brings readers yet another literary masterpiece—a kaleidoscopic meditation on the tools available to those who struggle for power.
+The drill certainly embodies intelligent tenacity as a precondition for political change.
+But what is a hammer in the business of politics, Kluge wonders, and what is a subtle touch?
+Eventually, we learn that all questions of politics lead to a single one: What is political in the first place?

 Kluge masterfully unspools more than 100 vignettes, through which it becomes clear that the political is more often than not personal.
 Politics are everywhere in our everyday lives, so along with the stories of major political figures, we also find here the small, mostly unknown ones: Elfriede Eilers alongside Pericles, Chilean miners next to Napoleon, a three-month-old baby beside Alexander the Great.